Devil Cove Campground (Lake Eildon National Park)

 Devil Cove is one of several well-equipped campgrounds around Lake Eildon.
 There is no boat ramp, making it best suited to walkers and nature lovers looking to relax.
 Wake to the call of native birds and friendly kangaroos grazing in the shade.
 Explore the nearby Perfect Cure or Candlebark Nature Walks, stroll up to Merlo's Lookout for views over the landscape or head down to the water to cool down.

 This shady campground can accommodate tents and some caravans and campervans.
 Sites are unpowered.
-Facilities include wheel-chair accessible toilets and hot showers, drinking water, gas barbecues and picnic shelters.
+Facilities include wheel-chair accessible toilets and hot showers, gas barbecues and picnic shelters.
+Water taps are not provided.
+Please bring you own water.
 Fees apply and bookings are required.

 Visitor Tips: Phone signals are unreliable in the park.
 Avoid camping under or near large trees.
 Branches may fall and swing away from the tree at any time.
 No bins are provided.
 Please take all rubbish home with you for recycling or disposal.